-This is the first year for which we have calculated and reported our emissions and energy performance, in accordance with the Streamlined Energy and Carbon Reporting (SECR) requirement and Greenhouse Gas Protocol guidance.
-In future reports, we will disclose historic figures to provide a comparison year.
+This is the second year for which we have calculated and reported our emissions and energy performance, in accordance with the Streamlined Energy and Carbon Reporting (SECR) requirement and Greenhouse Gas Protocol guidance.
+In future reports, we will continue to disclose historic figures to provide a comparison year.